-Graduate students in both the Thesis and non-Thesis programs of study are expected to have a Faculty Advisor by no later than the end of the first semester of study.
-If the student is employed as a full time Graduate Research Assistant the Faculty Advisor is most often the faculty member sponsoring the MS thesis research project.
-If the student is employed part time by the Department or is self supported the student is expected to arrange for an Advisor from among the current Biomedical Engineering faculty.
-If the student fails to arrange for an Advisor by the end of the first semester of study one will be assigned by the Committee.
+Graduate students in both Thesis and Non-Thesis Programs of study are expected to have a Faculty Advisor by no later than the end of the first semester of study.
+For Thesis students employed as a full time Graduate Research Assistant, the Faculty Advisor is most often is the faculty member sponsoring the Master of Science Thesis research project.
+For Non-Thesis students, the Director of the Graduate Program will serve as the Faculty Advisor.
 The Faculty Advisor and student must establish a Graduate Research Advisory Committee.
-It is the responsibility of this committee to assist the student in finalizing a formal Plan of Study for fulfillment of the MS degree requirements.
-This Advisory Committee also conducts all necessary examinations related to the MS thesis research or project for those in a non-Thesis program of study.
-The Graduate Research Advisory Committee generally consists of three members: the Faculty Advisor, a Professor knowledgeable of the major field of study and a Professor representing a related area of research.
+It is the responsibility of this committee to assist the student in finalizing a formal Plan of Study for fulfillment of the Master of Science degree requirements.
+This Advisory Committee also conducts all necessary examinations related to the Master of Science Thesis research or project for those in a Non-Thesis program of study.
+The Graduate Research Advisory Committee generally consists of three members: the Faculty Advisor, a professor knowledgeable of the major field of study, and a professor representing a related area of research.